HPE Graduate Certificate

 2nd eight weeks of Spring semester

-HPE includes four 3-credit hour graduate level courses, a total of 12 credit hours.
-The courses are part of the College of Education and Human Development graduate curriculum and may later be applied directly to the Master of Science in Human Resources and Organizational Development degree.
+HPE includes four 3-credit hour graduate level courses, a total of 12 credit hours, and the courses are part of the School of Medicine's graduate curriculum and may later be applied directly to the Master of Science in Human Resources and Organizational Development degree.